Making Of: No Loose Ends

 After completing the first duo shot it was time to create the individual headshots of the actors.
-In these photos I wanted to show the audience the true grit and genuine hostility in the character's eyes.
-Almost as if you were one of the characters looking at the other from a first-person perspective.
+In these photos I wanted to show the audience the true grit and very real hostility in the character's eyes.
+Almost as if you were facing off with them from a first-person perspective.

 I already had an established lighting style from the previous photo so I barely changed my approach.
 The only difference in these photos was that I placed a large piece of cardboard between the actors and the sunlight so that I had less ambient lighting intruding on their faces.

 The Lone Wanderer

-The portraits of the two agents turned out great, and next up we were going to bring these two characters face-to-face with the lone wanderer (the mysterious man holding the briefcase that would fiercely oppose them).
+The portraits of the two agents turned out great, and next up we were going to bring these two characters face-to-face with the lone wanderer (the mysterious man holding the briefcase who would oppose them).
 I always enjoyed the dramatic, wide open shots that you see in classic western movie showdowns, so I wanted to pay homage to that within this photo.
 Even without the sounds, motion, and other sensory aids found in a movie, I think the audience would be quite familiar with that cinematic suspense that I was aiming for.
 It's that moment where the characters square off with no options of turning back.
-When the air grows heavy and still, and the tension between them becomes unbearable.
+When the air and the landscape itself grows heavy and still.
+When the tension between them becomes unbearable.

-Just as I had mentioned earlier, in order to show all three of these characters in the showdown, Joel was going to portray both the lone wanderer and one of the agents at the same time.
-The plan of photographic attack was simple though.
-In order to create a photo where we could see both characters we'd actually have to take two separate photos and later merge them together.
-The first photo would be taken with Joel as the agent characters on one end of the scene, and the second would be taken with him as the lone wanderer character.
+Just as I had mentioned earlier, in order for us to show all three of these characters with only two actors, Joel was going to portray both the lone wanderer and one of the agents at the same time.
+The plan of photographic attack was simple.
+In order to create a photo where we could see both characters we'd actually have to take two separate photos and later composite them together.
+The first photo would be taken with Joel and Tighe as the agent characters on one end of the scene, and the second photo would be taken with Joel alone as the lone wanderer character.